 Our capabilities include:

-Because our construction lawyers possess in-depth experience preparing, evaluating, negotiating, and litigating claims, many of our clients involve us early in the claims process to investigate the facts and circumstances and develop legal theories to support or defend claims.
+Because our Construction and Infrastructure lawyers possess in-depth experience preparing, evaluating, negotiating, and litigating claims, many of our clients involve us early in the claims process to investigate the facts and circumstances and develop legal theories to support or defend claims.
 By preparing and presenting a well-developed, well-supported, and persuasive claim, our clients increase their chances of an early and successful resolution.
 Our lawyers frequently work with leading consultants to develop critical path and other scheduling analyses, and use advanced damages analyses to support or defend delay, disruption, loss of productivity, cumulative impact, wrongful termination, extra work, differing site conditions, unforeseen circumstances, and other types of construction-related claims.
 Because of our extensive legal and industry experience, we ask consultants to support our work rather than asking them to work up a claim and explain the results of their work afterward.
 This approach leads to greater cost effectiveness.

 We strive to assist our construction industry clients in resolving disputes when they arise and before they escalate into expensive and complicated litigation.
 Through knowledge of substantive law, industry, and technical know-how and negotiating experience, our lawyers quickly develop appropriate negotiating strategies that clients may pursue to maximize the potential for a negotiated settlement and at the same time minimize the risks of financial loss and injury to their important business relationships.